fele-systems/memendex/README.md

 # Memendex

 Memendex is a remote file system with the primary purpose of storing memes.
-It has the ability to add metadata, like tags and description, so you never have to scroll your memes library to find again that meme for that very specific ocasion.
+It has the ability to add metadata, like tags and description, so you never have to scroll your memes library to find that meme for that very specific ocasion again.

 ## Building

-You can build this project using npm commands that will redirect command to the subprojects inside this monorepo.
+You can build this project using npm commands that will redirect commands to the subprojects inside this monorepo.

 - `npm run build:front`: Builds the `dist` directory of the Angular app
 - `npm run copy:static`: Copies the `dist` directory to Spring Boot server's resource directory